Nabeglavi

 Nabeglavi (also Nabeghlavi) (ნაბეღლავი) is a mineral water from Georgia.

 Georgian-Swiss joint stock company “Healthy Water” produces famous mineral water “Nabeghlavi” and spring water “Bakhmaro.”
 The company was founded in 1997 and by now is a leader of the local mineral water market.

 The new-found company's prime goal was to restore long time tradition of bottling Nabeghlavi mineral water and it was successfully gained.
 Thus, the story of establishing “Healthy Water” company leads back to the history of water Nabeghlavi.

-Bottling of Nabeghlavi mineral water was initiated in 1958, following the establishment of a health resort in ecologically pure environment of village Nabeghlavi, which in turn was determined by revealing the water's unique curative properties.
+Bottling of Nabeghlavi mineral water was initiated in 1958, following the establishment of a health resort in ecologically pure environment of village of Nabeghlavi, which in turn was determined by revealing the water's unique curative properties.
 By that time water production output was small and the distribution area was rather limited.

 Since JSC Healthy Water obtained license and took over the business, product quality and the output increased significantly and it became popular country-wide, gained appreciation of Georgian consumers and gradually a leading position on the market.